Word@Work, Let God's Word energise your working day!

 1 Timothy 6:3-5

 False teaching is everywhere.
-It is easily produced and absorbed by ungodly hearts; it is easily available on the internet, TV and even in churches.
-You know that teaching is false if it does not agree with the teaching of Jesus and the apostles.
+It is easily produced and absorbed by ungodly hearts; it is easily available online, in social media and even in churches.
+Some people are misguided, others are malicious.
+Apart from the obvious link between belief and behaviour, teaching is false … if it does not agree with the teaching of Jesus and the apostles.
 Paul wanted Timothy to look out for false teachers and keep them away from God’s flock.
-He said that false hearts would exhibit false motives, which should be evident even before the person starts to teach.
+He said that false hearts would exhibit false motives, which is often evident even before the person starts to teach.

 Contentment Is Godly